acheronfail/acheronfail.github.io/book/posts/max_rss/index.md

 ...

 Some of these values are inaccurate because of a kernel-internal scalability optimization.
-If accurate values are required, use `/proc/pid/smaps` or `/proc/pid/smaps_rollup instead`, which are much slower but provide accurate, detailed information.
+If accurate values are required, use `/proc/pid/smaps` or `/proc/pid/smaps_rollup` instead, which are much slower but provide accurate, detailed information.
 ~~~

 Ahh, there we go.
 So we've found the reason we're not getting good numbers from `rusage.ru_maxrss`, and we also potentially we have a workaround by reading `/proc/$PID/smaps` and its ilk.